K1VN/Patient_Data/README.md

 This is the main HTML file.

 >(2) app.js
-This is the javascript file for parsing JSON into HTML.
+This is the javascript file for parsing JSON.

 >(3) patient.json
 This is a JSON file containing the data for parsing.